deg4uss3r/hosfe.lt/src/static_site/hosfe.lt/content/posts/edge.md

 `fastly.toml` - This is the controlling file for the options on your Compute service.
 You'll want to change the author, decription, name, and add in the field `service_id` (I originally thought this was a secret but common practice allows for this in the `toml`).
 Adding in `service_id` now means it will be easier to get the GitHub action working (coming in part 2) as well as you can remove the `--service_id` option from all future command line agruments.

-`Cargo.toml` - I will assume you know the basics here but one thing you'll definitely want to change if you fork is the name (of the package), author, and I also upped the edition from `2018` to `2021` with no ill affects.
+`Cargo.toml` - I will assume you know the basics here but one thing you'll definitely want to change if you fork is the name (of the package), author, and I also upped the edition from `2018` to `2021` with no ill effects.
 I would recommend keeping [publish](https://doc.rust-lang.org/cargo/reference/manifest.html#the-publish-field) to `false`.

 `README` - I definitely forgot to change this at first, so learn from my mistakes!

 `./.github/CODEOWNERS` - This is for the Fastly organization and template, change and/or remove this file it won't work anyways!

-## Fin
+## To Be Continued...

 That is pretty much all you need to really get started with the edge using a test domain, In the next post (since this one has gotten a little longer than I anticipated) I'll explain my DNS and deployment setup.
 I hope this was helpful!